Biden called gay marriage 'inevitable' and soon it'll be law - Local News 8

 It was an unusually unscripted moment in carefully choreographed Washington.

-For Biden, “all politics is personal,” said Reed, who was Biden’s chief of staff in the vice president’s office.
+For Biden, “all politics is personal,” said Bruce Reed, the White House deputy chief of staff who also was chief of staff in Biden’s vice presidential office.
 “And I think that’s what prompted him to speak his mind.”

 Not everyone was pleased.
 Obama was left trailing a step behind his vice president, and three days later did an interview to disclose his own support for gay marriage.
 He said Biden had gotten “a little over his skis” but there were no hard feelings.

-At the time of Biden’s interview, Jim Obergefell was living in Ohio with his partner, John Arthur, who had recently been diagnosed with the deadly disease known as Lou Gehrig’s disease, or ALS.

-Marriage was always considered out of the question, Obergefell said, but Biden’s comments caught his attention.
-The following year, after the Supreme Court ruled that the Defense of Marriage Act was unconstitutional, Obergefell proposed to Arthur.
+The following year, the Supreme Court ruled that the Defense of Marriage Act was unconstitutional, and Jim Obergefell proposed to his partner, John Arthur.

 They married in Maryland, where it was legal, but their home state of Ohio would not recognize their union.
-Although Arthur died in 2013, their legal battle continued to the Supreme Court.
+Although Arthur died, their legal battle continued to the Supreme Court.
 Obergefell met Biden for the first time in 2015.

 “I just remember walking up to him and he hugged me and the first words out of his mouth were condolences for the loss of my husband,” he said.